جنسیت و ادراک امنیت در پارکهای محلی ( نمونه موردی: باغ فیض تهران)

 • Ahmad Mortazavi 2

-1 Department of Urbanism, School of Architecture and Urban Planning, Iran University of Science and Technology, Tehran, Iran.
+1 Master of Urban Design, Faculty of Architecture and Urban Planning, Iran University of Science and Technology, Tehran, Iran.

-2 Faculty of Architecture, College of Fine Arts, University of Tehran, Tehran, Iran.
+2 University Lecturer, Faculty of Architecture, Iran University of Art, Tehran, Iran.

 چکیده [English]